-- Ensure that a properly constructed induction programme is provided for new Directors, including regular opportunities to engage with and listen to the views of the workforce. - Consider and address the development needs of individual Directors and the Board as a whole to maintain the necessary depth and breadth of knowledge and skills and enhance the effectiveness of the Board as a team. - Lead the Board in the ongoing monitoring and annual evaluation of the performance of the CEO. - Ensure that the performance of individual Board members, and of the Board and Board Committees as a whole, is evaluated at least once a year.

-• Ensure appropriate action plans are put in place and implemented as a result of the Board evaluation.
+- Ensure that a properly constructed induction programme is provided for new Directors. - Consider and address the development needs of individual Directors and the Board as a whole to maintain the necessary depth and breadth of knowledge and skills and enhance the effectiveness of the Board as a team. - Ensure that the performance of individual Board members, and of the Board and Board Committees as a whole, is evaluated at least once a year. - Ensure appropriate action plans are put in place and implemented as a result of the Board evaluation.